agrumery/aGrUM/README.md

     * probabilistic inference with graphical models,
     * planification.

 - pyAgrum is a Python wrapper for the C++ aGrUM library (using SWIG interface generator).
 It provides a high-level interface to the part of aGrUM allowing to create, model, learn, use, calculate with and embed Bayesian Networks and other graphical models.
-Some specific (python and C++) codes are added in order to simplify and extend the aGrUM API.
+Some specific (python and C++) code was added in order to simplify and extend the aGrUM API.

-Specific codes have been added to pyAgrum (as pure python modules using pyAgrum) :
+The aforementioned extensions are (implemented as pure python modules using pyAgrum) :

     * Scikit-learn-compliant probabilistic classifiers based on Bayesian networks,
     * Probabilistic causality (causal networks, do-calculus),